 Type three: What do you get when you combine the two seats above?
 The D-shaped toilet seat!

 That’s right!
 A toilet seat that is D-shaped.
-They typically come with a flat hinge edge and are used on contemporary-style toilets.
-However, the general idea is that this type of toilet seat can suit toilets with rounded lines which makes it a versatile choice.
+They typically feature a flat hinge edge and are used on contemporary-style toilets.
+However, the general idea is that this type of toilet seat can suit toilets with rounded lines, making it a versatile choice.

 Toilet seat material